gabrielmendes98/base-react-project/README.md

 # Base React Project

-Esse é um projeto para servir de base para futuras aplicações, ele contem as configurações e libs basicas que acredito que a maioria dos projetos React necessitam.
+This is a project to serve as a base for future applications, it contains the basic configurations and libs that I believe most React projects need.

-## Libs utilizadas
+## Libs used

 - Redux
 - React Router